igwgames/nes-starter-kit/README.md

 I don't have any set rules around this right now.
 If you've got something you'd like to add, just send over a pull request, and I'm sure we can get something together.
 Just try to follow the existing code style as best you can.

-# Rough notes for my use
-- Will likely want to use famitracker directly over famitone2 to lower the barrier of entry
-- Do we want to give the player a sword/something similar?
-Or can we get by not doing that?
-- Add some famitracker sfx
-- Add contact info to title && error screen (error screen, include developer name too)?
--- But doing this actually seems way less fun, looking at it... we want to get the user curious with their first change!
-- Better document how doing a fork works, and more importantly how to upgrade
-- Slightly nicer pause menu?